Anne Sacoolas no-show ‘incredibly disappointing’, says Harry Dunn’s mother | ITV News

 Charlotte Charles told the PA news agency she was “absolutely fuming” after hearing the US government had advised Anne Sacoolas not to attend court on Thursday.

-Sacoolas, 45, is due to be sentenced at the Old Bailey for causing Mr Dunn’s death by careless driving after pleading guilty to the offence in October.
+Sacoolas, 45, is due to be sentenced at the Old Bailey on Thursday afternoon for causing Mr Dunn’s death by careless driving after pleading guilty to the offence in October.

 The 19-year-old was killed when the US citizen was driving her Volvo on the wrong side of the road outside American military base RAF Croughton in Northamptonshire on August 27 2019.